panchnayak/portworx-poc/README.md

 ## Portworx POCs on Kubernetes clusters

-This repository is for conducting Portworx POCs on Kubernetes clusters on various Cloud environments, using Jenkins Pipeline.
+This repository is for conducting Portworx POCs on Kubernetes clusters on various Cloud environments.

+There are different ways one can Create and Manage the Kubernetes Clusters, please go to individual directories and read the READMEs.

+1.Using Jenkins
+2.Using Rancher

 ## Quickstart Procedure